Plasticity and the Expanded Evolutionary Synthesis:

 I explain the project’s rationale in this blog post.
-So far, this project produced one pre-print showing how adaptive plasticity can evolve when it’s selected against.
+So far, this project produced one paper showing how adaptive plasticity can evolve when it’s selected against.

 Sexual Development without Sexual Chromosomes:

 I compare gene expression in males and females, from embryo to adult in two organisms: The jewel wasp Nasonia vitripennis and the water-flea Daphnia magna.

 As a side product of this project, I’ve published the re-annotated version of the Nasonia genome, as well as a method to detect splicing variants without a reference transcriptome.
 I am in the process of publishing the actual analysis of sex-biased gene expression in Nasonia, but my PhD thesis contains a good preview for those interested enough.

 Phenotypic plasticity and adaptation to new environments: